Slides 📊

 Identify the value you need to find using correct probability notation.
 Sketch the region if needed.

-Find the z-score by looking up the probability in the body of the standard normal table.
+Find the z-score by first locating the probability in the body of the Z-table then going to its margins.

-Convert the z-score to the original scale using \(x = \mu + \sigma z\).
+Convert the z-score to the original scale using \(x = \sigma z + \mu\).

 Points That Require Special Attention

-The probability given may correspond to an upper region rather than a lower one.
-Since percentiles are always based on the area in the lower region, you need to adjust accordingly.
-For example, if Gas Station C has a price lower than 23 % of all other stations in the state, its price corresponds to the (100 – 23)th percentile.
+Depending on the problem, the probability given may correspond to a right (upper) region rather than a left (lower) one under the PDF.
+Since percentiles are always defined in terms of the lower region, you need to make adjustments accordingly.
+For example, if Gas Station C has a price lower than 23 % of all other gas stations in the state, its price corresponds to the (100 – 23)th percentile.

 If the given probability does not have an exact match in the table, take the z-value for the closest entry.
-If it is exactly in the middle of two values, take the average between the z-values of the two entries.
+If it is exactly in the middle of two values on the table, take the average between the z-scores of the two entries.

 Example💡: Systolic Blood Pressure, Continued